Table of Contents

 The speaking part is taken in person with only one examiner in front of you, who will be in charge of evaluating you.
 This part may take place on a different date than the rest of the test, and it displays a variety of accents in the English language.

-The listening part implies answering questions of diverse lengths whilst you simultaneously listen to some recordings of lectures or carefully planned conversations for that purpose.
+The listening part implies answering questions of diverse lengths while you simultaneously listen to some recordings of lectures or carefully planned conversations for that purpose.

 What is TOEFL?